Ellamonacillo/faq-accordion/README.md

-# Frontend Mentor - QR code component solution
+# Frontend Mentor - FAQs Accordion component solution

 This is a solution to the [FAQ accordion challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/faq-accordion-wyfFdeBwBz).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.